Senior Test Analyst - Gauteng Pretoria CBD - IT-Online

 – 7 to 10 years’ experience in Test Execution and Test Analysis.

-- 5 to 7 years experienced in conducting functional testing as well as co-ordinating and reporting on User Acceptance testing preparation, execution and sign off.
+– 5 to 7 years experience in conducting functional testing as well as coordinating and reporting on User Acceptance testing preparation, execution and sign-off.

 – Extensive knowledge of HP ALM.